Max Marzorati: BRDC British Formula 3 Championship

-In 2020, the Brit progressed to the BRDC British Formula 3 Championship with JHR for two rounds and then moved to CDR for the final two rounds. with a best race finish of eighth in the first race of round three at Donnington.
+In 2020, Marzorati progressed to the BRDC British Formula 3 Championship with JHR for two rounds and then moved to CDR for the final two rounds. with a best race finish of eighth in the first race of round three at Donnington.

 The following year Marzorati returned to the series, teaming up with Ayrton Simmons at CDR.
-Max had a highest place of 2nd and had a puncture whilst fighting for the lead at the sixth round at Silverstone.
+He had a highest place of second (reverse grid) and had a puncture whilst fighting for the lead at the sixth round at Silverstone (reverse grid).
 He again only competed in half the rounds.

+GB4 Championship

+For 2022, Marzorati competed in the inaugural GB4 Championship.
+He was given the nickname "Mr Consistency" for his extremely consistent results over the course of the season, where he claimed ten podiums and started from pole position twice.
+He was a title contender and the main rival of the eventual championship winner Nikolas Taylor.
+After a disastrous final event at Donington for Marzorati, he finished third in the championship.

+2023

+Marzorati did not compete in any events during 2023.
+However, he was the lead development and test driver for the Formula Foundation car and championship.
+He also was a frequent commentator and presenter for the 2023 GB3 and GB4 season.